BIMIB-DISCo/SARS-CoV-2-IHMV/README.md

 ### License

-All the software contained in this repository is distributed under an Apache License.
+All the software contained in this repository is distributed under Apache License.